abelsquidhead/AbelTailWindFrontEnd/README.md

 - Walk through real world build and release pipelines for Tailwind Trading.

 ## Setup
-This session's demos are done all using the browser.
+This session's demos are done using the browser and one instance of VSCode.
 Open up an instance of your favorite browser and have the following tabs

 1. `Tab 1 - Git hub repo for tailwind front end` https://github.com/abelsquidhead/AbelTailWindFrontEnd
 ![](readmeImages/2018-11-09-07-48-15.png)